The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Lunch: ~S$68 | Dinner: ~S$88 | Weekend Brunch: ~S$98+

-Estate, located within the newly revamped Hilton Singapore Orchard, has quickly gained a reputation as one of Singapore’s best upscale hotel buffets.
-Opened in 2022 as part of Hilton’s flagship property in Singapore, Estate offers a dining experience that blends modern elegance with heritage-inspired culinary storytelling.
+Estate, located within the newly transformed Hilton Singapore Orchard, has swiftly established itself as one of the premier upscale hotel buffets in Singapore.
+Launched in 2022 as part of Hilton’s flagship property in the city, Estate provides a dining experience that harmoniously combines contemporary elegance with culinary narratives rooted in heritage.

-What sets Estate apart is its focus on seasonal produce, live theatre kitchens, and a curated selection of local and international dishes, all presented with a touch of flair.
+What distinguishes Estate is its emphasis on seasonal ingredients, live cooking stations, and a carefully selected array of both local and international dishes, all delivered with a unique flair.

-Buffet Highlights: Upscale International Spread with Local Soul
+Buffet Highlights: Elegant International Offerings with a Local Touch

-Estate’s buffet stands out for its artful presentation, thoughtful curation, and a balance of premium international dishes with Singaporean favourites.
+Estate’s buffet is notable for its creative presentation, intentional curation, and a well-balanced mix of high-quality international options alongside beloved Singaporean classics.

 1. Seafood on Ice (The Showstopper)